Whenever the cartoon uses copyright-infringing materials, someone adds a particular quote from Tim Buckley:

 Whenever Eddie The Mean Old Yeti appears, there is a reference to either his musical number from Episode 4 or the "Squeezey Freezy" (a children's product whose bizarre commercial also involves a yeti).

-Robotnik is referred to as Tails' mother due to Tails saying "Hi, Mom!" during a camera conversation with him in the pilot episode.
+Robotnik is referred to as Tails' mother due to Tails spontaneously saying "Hi, Mom!" to a surveillance camera in the pilot episode.

 Cluck is given Scratch's classic "Bwa-ha-Bwa-haaaaaa!" laugh whenever he's annotated as saying anything.

-Due to the show's reputation as the "serious" Sonic cartoon, cartoony and ridiculous plot resolutions are greeted with the annotators wondering if they're accidentally watching the Adventures Of Sonicthe Hedgehog instead.
+Due to the show's reputation as the "serious" Sonic cartoon, cartoony and ridiculous plot resolutions are greeted with the annotators wondering if they're accidentally watching Adventures of Sonic the Hedgehog instead.

 Running Gags in general: